EPICKnowledgeSociety/awesome-zero-knowledge-proof/zkEVM.md

 - Range proofs can done efficiently using Lookups in PLONK
 - Bitwise operations can be done on tupes in PLONK
 - PLONK can also be used to prove the consistency of read write operations
+- AIR used in zkSTARK can be used to represent state transitions through adjacent rows